python/devguide/coredev.rst

 You need to generate an SSH 2 RSA key to be able to commit code.
 You may have multiple keys if you wish (e.g., for work and home).
-Send your key as an attachment in an email to hgaccounts@python.org (do not paste it in the email as SSH keys have specific formatting requirements).
+Send your key as an attachment in an email to hgaccounts@python.org.
 Help in generating an SSH key can be found in the :ref:`faq`.

 Your SSH key will be set to a username in the form of "first_name.last_name".
 This should match your username on the issue tracker.